martinvonz/jj/docs/FAQ.md

 drawbacks](git-compatibility.md#co-located-jujutsugit-repos) but the most important ones are:

-- Interleaving `git` and `jj` commands may create confusing branch conflicts or divergent changes.
+- Interleaving `git` and `jj` commands may create confusing bookmark conflicts or divergent changes.

 - Jujutsu commands may be a little slower in very large repositories due to importing and exporting changes to Git.
 Most repositories are not noticeably